Visa policy of Argentina: Exemptions

+There are also procedural exceptions where biometric capture is technically impossible or where a person’s physical condition prevents a fingerprint from being obtained.
+In such cases, the incident is referred to the supervising immigration official for determination of a biometric exception.
+Religious or medical requirements concerning head or facial coverings do not in themselves constitute an exemption from photography; instead, the regulations provide procedures intended to permit the facial image to be taken while respecting those requirements.

+Argentine nationals who re-enter the country within 30 days of leaving are not required to have a new facial image captured at certain equipped border crossings, although fingerprint capture remains mandatory under the applicable procedure.

 Transit

 Foreign nationals entering Argentina as "transitory residents" may be admitted under the subcategories outlined in Article 24 of Law No. 25.871.
 The provisions for each subcategory are as follows:

 Passengers in Transit

 This subcategory applies to individuals entering Argentina with the sole purpose of traveling through the country en route to another state.
 These are the requirements: